The Functional Medicine Approach to Hypothyroidism

 Symptoms of Hypothyroidism

-The underproduction of thyroid hormones leads to a decrease in the metabolic rate, which leads to a myriad of symptoms such as:
+The underproduction of thyroid hormones leads to a decrease in your metabolic rate, which leads to a myriad of symptoms such as:

 - Brain fog